quantum-tinkerer/MeanFi/docs/source/tutorial/graphene_example.md

 ## Computing expectation values

 As before, we construct {autolink}`~meanfi.model.Model` object to represent the full system to be solved via the mean-field approximation.
 We then generate a random guess for the mean-field solution and solve the system.
-To keep the adaptive-quadrature branch practical while preserving the full phase-diagram sampling from `main`, we use slightly looser tolerances and a modestly larger `kT` through `tutorial_model_kwargs`.
+To keep the full `main` phase-diagram sampling while switching to `kT=0`, we only relax solver-side settings through `tutorial_model_kwargs`.
+During tuning, `max_subdivisions=16384` was the smallest finite zero-temperature cap that stayed stable on the metal, CDW, and SDW reference points from fresh random guesses.

 ```{code-cell} ipython3
 filling = 2